lowttl/safaritoanki/README.md

 # safaritoanki
 Re-format Safaribooks CSV files to be ready for import in Anki

-Export highlights from Safaribooks (safari-annotations-export.csv) and run
+The different card types that you will need to have when importing are included in the file card_templates.apkg.
+Make sure you have them in your Anki profile before trying to import the CSV files.

+Make also sure you are logged in to Safaribooks with your default web browser and run

     python safaritoanki.py

 This should output a file named 'anki.csv' that you can import in Anki

 When highlighting in Safaribooks you create the question as a note.
-You can also add a tag after the question i.e
+You can also add a tag after the question i.e (important to have a space after the question and then the hash symbol.)

     What are the different LSA Types? #OSPF

-Multiple tags are also supported
+Multiple tags are also supported.

     What are the different LSA Types? #OSPF IGP